metablaster/WindowsFirewallRuleset/Readme/MonitoringFirewall.md

 your code editor such VS Code.
 - what you are looking for here is an ID called "Filter Run-Time ID" and "Layer Run-Time ID", you can obtain these ID's from event viewer as shown in Event log (screen shot above).
-- select the "Filter Run-Time ID" number in event log (Filtering platform packet drop event of your choice), press CTRL + C to copy, go to VS Code, press CTRL + F to open "find box" and CTRL + V to paste the number, and hit enter to jump to this event.
+- Find and copy desired "Filter Run-Time ID" number in event log, press CTRL + C to copy, go to VS Code,\
+and open generated `wfpstate.xml` file then press CTRL + F to open "find box" and CTRL + V to paste the number, and hit enter to jump to this event.
+- "Filter Run-Time ID" and all of the event data is located inside `<item></item>` node
-- here you are looking for "displayData" node which will tell what cause the drop, this will be the name of a firewall rule or default firewall action such as default action or boot time filter.
+- Inside this "item" you are looking for `<displayData></displayData>` node which will tell what caused the drop, this will be the name of a firewall rule or default firewall action such as default action or boot time filter.
+- If the cause was default firewall action such as "Default Outbound" which means there is no rule to allow this traffic, take a look back into event viewer to see which application initiated this traffic, as well as what ports and addresses were used, then verify you have firewall rule for this.
+- The `<layerKey></layerKey>` key will tell you which WFP filter caused the drop, for example the value `FWPM_LAYER_ALE_AUTH_CONNECT_V4` means WFP IPv4 application filter, which tells us program in question has no adequate allow rule so the default outbound action was hit.
-- There are other cool informations you can get out of this file, go ahead and experiment.
+- There is other cool information you can get out of this file, go ahead and experiment.
 - NOTE: you need to enable at a minimum, auditing of dropped packet as explained in section "Event log" above.